CottaLotties/LiteratureGame/README.md

 Game language: Russian; screenshots included;

 !
-To run the game you need to have RPG Maker VX Ace on your computer.
+To run the game you need to install RPG Maker Vx Ace RTP.